pretoriusdre/resume/README.md

     npm start
     ```

 6. **Make Changes to the content:**
     - Use the editor to delete the first node.
 This will reset to a starter template.
-    - Update the content.
+    - Update the content as needed.
 Export the file as JSON, save into `/public/data/<yourname>/resume_content.json`
     - Update `/data/resume_metadata.json` to point to this new file.

 7. **Commit and Push Changes:**
     ```sh